MiguelRodo/DevContainerFeatures/README.md

 ## Example Contents

-This repository contains a _collection_ of two Features - `hello` and `color`.
-These Features serve as simple feature implementations.
+This repository contains a _collection_ of several Features - `git-xet` and `apptainer`.
 Each sub-section below shows a sample `devcontainer.json` alongside example usage of the Feature.

 ### `git-xet`